Tornike-Skhulukhia/CLI-Chess/README.md

 ## Handling special types of moves
 .
-Castling - You can just type queen positions before and after castling, or use short-long castle notations like O-O and O-O-O (Big letter O-s, not 0(zeros))
+Castling - You can just type king positions before and after castling, or use short-long castle notations like O-O and O-O-O (Big letter O-s, not 0(zeros))
 .
 En passant - also same as castling, just type before and after locations, killing will be done if possible
 .
 Pawn promotion - example input: "e7 e8=Q", meaning go to last row and promote pawn to Queen.
 Instead of Q-ueen, you can also use R-ook, B-ishop or k-N-ight.